AkselTroan/Discord-bar-bot/README.md

 On your table you can see a deck of cards.
 The bartender knows the rules for Ring of Fire and he will gladly be the game master and guide you through the game.

-> **_NOTE:_**  This is not at all a polished or finished script.
+> **_NOTE:_**  This is not at all a polished or finished bot.
 Made this because I wanted to learn discord.py and get a fun little bot to play around with my friends.

 # Installation
 At the time the bot is not running 24/7 on a server so you will need to run it on your own system.